Wildflowers and waterfalls in Resolute Meadows

 It usually starts with identifying, based on trends, a new product idea or a new market.
 In some cases we may be looking at combining the two, attempting to reach a new market with a new product.

-Through scripts and manipulations we connect the market with the product.
-In this case manipulations are not necessarily negative, but they are effective mostly in the short term.
+Through scripts and manipulations, we connect the market with the product.
+In this case, manipulations are not necessarily negative, but they are effective mostly in the short term.
 These include price, promotions, fear, aspiration, peer pressure and novelty.
-Gamification, the addition of take-aways or partners to increase the price, exclusive access, playing up the fear of missing out, and the focus on new experiences are common in tourism.
+Gamification, the addition of take-aways or partners to increase the price, exclusive access, playing up the fear of missing out, and the focus on new experiences are all common in tourism.